tra38/Paranoia_Super_Mission_Generator/README.md

 If you want to know what you can search for, look in ```lib/mission_generator.rb``` for a list of possible stuff that we can generate.

-For more advanced functionality, you can use regex.
-No backslashes are needed;  we'll add them in for you.

 ## Credits
 In addition to writing out my own material, I used the following supplements from the PARANOIA XP line: